scipopt/gcg/doc/resources/devs/detection/detection-params.md

 `{finishing,postprocessing}enabled FALSE`. \n

-If you want to directly deactivate _all_ detectors (e.g. to activate one single one again), you can also do that using the `off` function of the emphasis setting (see @ref det-emph).
+If you want to directly deactivate _all_ detectors (e.g. to activate one single one again), you can also do that using the `off` function of the emphasis setting (see "Emphasis Settings").

 ### Change Priorities of Classifiers and Detectors
 We use the same commands as above to enter the settings for a detector, again e.g. `consclass`.
 Then, instead of disabling or enabling